asadRiaz00/microservices/tutorials/sort pandas dataframe from one column.md

 1    t     2     7
 3    w     1     8
 ```
-We can use more then one column for sorting as well, let change the the last line of above code as follow
+We can use more then one column for sorting as well, let change the the last line of above code as follow,

 ```python
 print(df.sort_values(by=['col1','col2']))
 ```
-after running the code we will get the following output.
+After running the code we will get the following output.

 ```
     col1  col2  col3
 0    g     5     0